 - Audible — This is an audio book website that lets you listen to books.
 They have a huge selection, and most of the books are not free, but if you have a long commute and need to read a lot fo your classes, this can come in very handy.
 This also syncs between devices so you can start listening on one device and then continue on another.

 - Dragon Dictation – This is probably the best app on this list for saving time.
-I am sure you have seen the advertisements for Dragon Naturally speaking where “you speak it types” is shown throughout the commercial.
+I am sure you have seen the advertisements for Dragon Naturally speaking where “you talk it types” is shown throughout the commercial.
 This is a real time saver as you can talk a lot faster than you write.
 You do have to train it to understand your voice, but that usually does not take that long, and you only have to do it once.
 At one time this voice training could be painful, especially if you had an accent, but it is not bad now.
 One thing to remember about this is the side of your brain that controls speech is not the same as what controls your typing, so most people will see a difference in how you write.
 Depending upon how strong your left or right side of the brain is, the more pronounced the difference.

 - Dictionary.com – As you can guess this is an online dictionary and every college student needs a dictionary.